Independent Review Panel

-Anton du Plessis is the Executive Director of the Institute for Security Studies (ISS).
+Mr. du Plessis is the Executive Director of the Institute for Security Studies (ISS).
 He has worked on human security, international criminal justice and rule of law issues in over 20 African countries.
-Anton has three law degrees and is an admitted advocate of the High Court of South Africa with more than 14 years of legal and management experience.
+Mr. du Plessis has three law degrees and is an admitted advocate of the High Court of South Africa with more than 14 years of legal and management experience.
 He has worked as a consultant and expert advisor to various UN entities and other intergovernmental organisations, including the UNSC’s Counter-Terrorism Executive Directorate, the UN Counter-Terrorism Implementation Task Force and the UN Office on Drugs and Crime (UNODC).
-Anton is a World Economic Forum Young Global Leader (2014 – 2020).
-Anton has also worked as a Senior State Advocate at the National Prosecuting Authority of South Africa where he specialised in the prosecution of serious and violent offences, including rape and gang-related crimes.
+Mr. du Plessis is a World Economic Forum Young Global Leader (2014 – 2020).
+Mr. du Plessis has also worked as a Senior State Advocate at the National Prosecuting Authority of South Africa where he specialised in the prosecution of serious and violent offences, including rape and gang-related crimes.
 Anton has published numerous articles, book chapters and training guides, and is the co-author of Counter–Terrorism Law and Practice: A Practitioners’ Handbook published by Oxford University Press.

 Diego García-Sayán – Peru – Former President of the Inter-American Court of Human Rights, former Minister of Foreign Affairs and former Minister of Justice of Peru.

-Mr. García-Sayán was Judge of the Inter-American Court of Human Rights until December 31st, 2015 and President thereof for two consecutive terms.
-Minister of Justice during the democratic transition in Peru and Minister of Foreign Affairs proposing and promoting the Inter-American Democratic Charter.
-Broad experience in multilateral organisations at the United Nations and the Organisation of American States.
-Author of several books on international law and development.
-Experience in high level diplomatic and policy negotiations on international peace, security and inclusive development.
+Mr. García-Sayán was Judge of the Inter-American Court of Human Rights until 31 December 2015 and President thereof for two consecutive terms.
+He was the Minister of Justice during the democratic transition in Peru and Minister of Foreign Affairs proposing and promoting the Inter-American Democratic Charter.
+Mr. García-Sayán has broad experience in multilateral organisations at the United Nations and the Organisation of American States.
+He wrote several books on international law and development and has experience in high level diplomatic and policy negotiations on international peace, security and inclusive development.

-Justice Philippe Kirsch, Chair of the Assembly of States Parties’ Advisory Committee on nominations of judges of the International Criminal Court.
-Former, and first, President of the International Criminal Court.
 Mr Kirsch has a Bachelor of Civil Law and LL.M. degree from the Université de Montréal.
-Philippe Kirsch chaired the historic negotiations to establish the International Criminal Court (ICC) and he was elected as one of its first judges and its first president.
+Justice Kirsch chaired the historic negotiations to establish the International Criminal Court (ICC) and he was elected as one of its first judges and its first president.
 Justice Kirsch also has a distinguished background in foreign service, having served as a Canadian Ambassador.

 Justice Lai Siu Chiu – Singapore – Senior Judge Supreme Court Singapore.